githubharald/SimpleHTR/README.md

 Run `python analyze.py` with the following arguments to analyze the image file `data/analyze.png` with the ground-truth text "are":

-* `--relevance`: compute the pixel relevance for the correct prediction.
+* `--relevance`: compute the pixel relevance for the correct prediction
-* `--invariance`: check if the model is invariant to horizontal translations of the text.
+* `--invariance`: check if the model is invariant to horizontal translations of the text
-* No argument provided: show the results.
+* No argument provided: show the results

 Results are shown in the plots below.
-The pixel relevance (left) shows how a pixel influences the score for the correct class.
-Red pixels vote for the correct class, while blue pixels vote against the correct class.
-It can be seen that the white space above vertical lines in images is important for the classifier to decide against the "i" character with its superscript dot.
-Draw a dot above the "a" (red region in plot) and you will get "aive" instead of "are".

-The second plot (right) shows how the probability of the ground-truth text changes when the text is shifted to the right.
-As can be seen, the model is not translation invariant, as all training images from IAM are left-aligned.
-Adding data augmentation which uses random text-alignments can improve the translation invariance of the model.
-More information can be found in [this article](https://towardsdatascience.com/6c04864b8a98).
+For more information see [this article](https://towardsdatascience.com/6c04864b8a98).

 ![analyze](./doc/analyze.png)

 ## FAQ

-1. I get the error message "Exception: No saved model found in: ... ": unzip the file `model/model.zip`.
+1. I get the error message "Exception: No saved model found in: ... ": unzip the file `model.zip`.
 All files contained must be placed directly into the `model` directory and **not** in some subdirectory created by the unzip-program.
 2. I get the error message "...
 TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source.
 3. I get the error message "...
 ModuleNotFoundError: No module named 'editdistance'": you have to install the mentioned module by executing `pip install editdistance`.
 4. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website.